passwordmaker/java-passwordmaker-lib/README.md

 passwordmaker-je-lib
 ====================

-The library portion of passwordmaker-je (from: https://code.google.com/p/passwordmaker-je/)
+The library portion of [passwordmaker-je](https://code.google.com/p/passwordmaker-je/)

 This library does all of the supporting calls to implement (Passwordmaker.org)[http://passwordmaker.org] algorithm.
 This hopefully will allow both the Android edition and the java desktop edition to share a very common code base.